Motijheel Government Boys' High School

-Classes are held in two shifts: morning shift, from 7:15 am to 12 pm and day shift, from 12:30 pm to 5:30 pm.
-There are 2 faculties for secondary education: Science and Commerce.
-It does not have any Arts faculty.
+Classes are held in two shifts: morning shift, from 7:15 am to 11:30 am and day shift, from 12:30 pm to 5:30 pm.
+There are two faculties for secondary education: Science and Commerce.
+The school does not have any Arts faculty.
+There is a science club for science enthusiasts students of the school.

-In 2008 the government of Bangladesh declared it a provider of Higher Secondary Education.
-Classes of college are held from 8 am to 2 pm.
-There is a separate 6 storied building for holding college classes.
+In 2008, the Government of Bangladesh declared it as the provider of Higher Secondary Education.
+Classes of college are held from 8 am to 2 pm in a six-story building.

 The school is regarded as one of the best schools in the locality.
 It frequently takes place in top ten schools in Dhaka Education Board by result of SSC examination.

-In 2016 a short film named 'ইস্কুল' was made featuring the school.
+In 2016, a short film named 'ইস্কুল' was made featuring the school.

 History

-On 14 June 1957 the foundation of the school was laid by Huseyn Shaheed Suhrawardy, prime minister of the then Pakistan.
+On 14 June 1957, the school was founded by Huseyn Shaheed Suhrawardy, the then prime minister of Pakistan.
 The name of the school was 'Motijheel Central Government High School' then.
-Later the name was changed to the current name.
-But even today the name Central Government remains popular.
+Later, it was changed to the current name.
+But even today, the name Central Government remains popular.

-The school started with few students.
-Currently, the school has about 3500 students.
+Starting with only a few students, the school is now an institution of more than 3500 students.

-In 1995 The school was awarded as the Best Educational Institution of Bangladesh, by the Education Ministry of People's Republic of Bangladesh Government.
-And the Headmaster of that time Mr. Rashid Uddin Zahid was awarded as the Best Teacher.
+In 1995, the school was awarded as the Best Educational Institution of Bangladesh, by the Education Ministry of People's Republic of Bangladesh Government.
+And the Headmaster of that time was Mr. Rashid Uddin Zahid whom awarded as the Best Teacher.

-In 2008 the government of Bangladesh declared it a provider of Higher Secondary Education.
-A new 6 storied building was made to hold college classes.
+In 2008, the Government of Bangladesh declared it as the Higher Secondary Education provider.
+A new 6 storied building was built to hold college classes.